 The Conestoga wagon is not what many people think it is.
-If you’ve watched a lot of Westerns with scenes of covered wagons moving across the great prairies, this wagon probably appears quite familiar.
-Actually, the Conestoga wagon is the forerunner of those 19th century prairie schooners, which were smaller, lighter, and usually drawn by oxen.
+If you’ve watched Westerns with scenes of covered wagons moving across the great prairies, this wagon probably appears quite familiar.
+The Conestoga wagon is the forerunner of 19th-century prairie schooners, which were smaller, lighter, and usually drawn by oxen.

 Anatomy of a Conestoga Wagon

 Conestoga wagons originated in the mid-1700s… near Lancaster, Pennsylvania and the Conestoga River.

 Conestoga wagons originated in the mid-1700s, maybe even a little earlier, near Lancaster, Pennsylvania, and the Conestoga River.
 The frame and suspension were made of wood, while the wheels were typically iron-rimmed for greater durability.
 Wagons needed to be sturdy; they had to cross streams and shallow rivers, navigate steep mountain passes, and deal with rutted roads and deep mud.
 Notice how the body of the wagon is shaped; it’s curved.
 As the wagons traversed hills and mountains, the cargo would shift toward the center, rather than slide toward the sides and destabilize the wagon.